MattStockton/MattStockton.github.io/_posts/2024-06-24-economic-dashboard-with-claude.md

 I am in awe over how good Claude is at building code.
 The dashboard isn’t complex, but it would have taken me a few hours to build if I didn’t have help.
 Getting working code that I could build off of -- and being able to iterate on it with prompting -- is amazing.
 I didn’t need to remember anything about how Streamlit works, how the Fred API works, how Pandas does interpolation, etc. -- Claude just remembers it for me.

 Claude build an app with clean and succinct python code, had no issues using any libraries or APIs, provided clear comments and descriptions, has a fantastic UX for downloading the code, and provided useful explanations and context in the prompt responses.
 Claude feels like a game-changer for building software.
+Check out the video demo below, take a look at the code, and check out a few things I learned about Claude along the way.

 ### Watch a Demo